nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 ## 🟢 Why Normalization Fixes the Issue

 - - 💥 **Normalizing means adjusting the vector** so that its length (or magnitude) is consistent.

+> - - #### 🔴 When you normalize a vector, you ensure that moving in any direction (including diagonally) results in the same speed as moving straight in one direction.